dasassygoat/ComputerSetupDocumentation/WindowsSystemSetup.md

 - dnspy
 - Nswag Studio
 - Quicklook
+- Postman _choco install postman _
+- gpg4win _choco install gpg4win_
+- Golang _choco install golang_
+- Arduino _choco install arduino _
+- **Check for potential future install integration**
+ - Rust ?

 **Applications:** _(Some can be installed through Chocolatey but prefer to not)_
+- Nord is preferred theme
 - Visual Studio 2017 (Self updates)
   - Cloud Explorer
   - Github Extension for VS (Have to check and see if any part is being used)
   - Web Essentials - Add New File / Open CMD Line Here / File Nesting
-- Visual Studio 2019 Preview 2
+- Visual Studio 2019 RC 4
 - Visual Studio Code (Self updates)
   - c#
   - Docker